MaxLeap/Sample-Todo-Android/README.md

-# LeapCloud-Sample-Todo-Android
+# MaxLeap-Sample-Todo-Android

 ## Overview

-Todo is a sample of LeapCloud SDK, and it relies on the basic module of LeapCloud.
-This app shows the basic CRUD operation based on LeapCloud SDK.
+Todo is a sample of MaxLeap SDK, and it relies on the basic module of MaxLeap.
+This app shows the basic CRUD operation based on MaxLeap SDK.

 ## Effect